vemonet/EmojiMart/README.md

 ### ☑️ Todo

+- [ ] Select multiple emoji when pressing a specific key, e.g. when pressing shift
 - [ ] On x11: improve the process to add the emoji to the clipboard/paste/close the app.
 Currently there is an issue with `xdotool` clearing the clipboard when called from tauri
 - [ ] On wayland: add auto-paste on Wayland with `ydotool`, this will require some permission wizardry from the user to enable access to `/dev/uinput` in the flatpak container(cf. https://github.com/flatpak/flatpak/issues/4137), and might also require to run in the background (for the `ydotoold` daemon)
 - [ ] Check if working properly on MacOS